theantichris/remote-manager-playbook/README.md

 * Holistic development.
 We are not just employees, we're people.
 We are not just employees, we're people.
 Our work life influences our personal life and vice versa.
 Strive for a healthy work-life balance.
 Let your successes in one fuel the other.
 * Growth.
 * Results.
-* Focus.
-Limit your work in progress (WIP) and prioritize what is important.
-Prioritizing tasks and limiting multitasking leads to better results.

 ## 🏗️ How I operate